My research has generated interest from a funding agency, but I need to

 To complete my research.
 We (you!) need to:

-1. Find the primality of each number and the percentage of the total that are prime.
+- Find the primality of each number and the percentage of the total that are prime & store each prime in an array for further processing.

 just need those numbers.
-But we may need to do other prime number testing later,
+But we may need to do other investigations later,

 so write the code so that it can be modified easily.